Collection 414 Papers of Wade T. Coggins

 - Intercultural communication.

-- Interdenominational Foreign Mission Association.
+- Interdenominational Foreign Mission Association of North America.

 - Jesus Christ -- Biblical teaching.